 In the days leading up to the festival, the captaincies gather the partiers at your receptions, and the Agrupació Artística Musical Dénia stars in the Music concert festera that offers pieces related to the celebration.

-On August 13, the big days begin with the landing of the Moorish side in the waters of Dénia.
+On August 13, the big days begin with the landing of the Moorish side in Denia waters.
 In the port they are received by the Christians and together they sign the truce before the attentive gaze of thousands of people.
 A truce that invites them to live together in the following days.

 The children's parade

 On August 14 the protagonists are the children, who parade in their best clothes through the city center.
 A children's parade which has gained in spectacularity every year.

 The gala parade

 The main day of the Moors and Christians celebrations is August 15, when more than 25000 people meet in the street Marqués de Campo and surroundings to enjoy the gala parade.
 A long-awaited appointment by the festeros, especially the captaincies, who work hard all year to offer a show worthy of admiration.

 The Moors and Christians festival ends in Dénia on August 16, coinciding with the day of Sant Roc (San Roque).
 On that day, Moors and Christians engage in a battle for this land that gives the Christians as victors and causes the abandonment of the Moorish troops.

 Philaes of the Moorish side and the Christian side